Technology

 It's like finding the best basketball coach by watching game film of every player they've ever trained, instead of checking their win-loss record.

-Skillsync's founders are elite open-source contributors who experienced GitHub-based hiring pain firsthand, giving them unique insight into building ML models that understand code quality, collaboration patterns, and domain expertise at a depth no resume can capture.
+Skillsync's founders are elite open-source contributors who experienced GitHub-based hiring pain firsthand, giving them unique insight into building ML models that understand code quality, collaboration patterns, and domain expertise.